snowyu/amforth/readme.txt

 and well tested.
 The MSP430 variant is less tested however.
 It has less features as well.

-All words have ans94-draft6 (CORE and various extension word sets) and forth 2012 stack diagrams, but not necessarily the complete semantics.
+All words have Forth 2012 (CORE and various extension word sets) stack diagrams, but not necessarily the complete semantics.
 Some words from the standards are left out, ask for them if you need them.

 Development hardware are evaluation boards running various Amega's between 2 and 20 MHz with various external hardware: none,